-- Offer vaccine or refer to provider for vaccine, if susceptible (see the Red Book for current recommendations). - ☐ Offer education on preventing hepatitis B. - ☐ Refer to prevention and/or treatment resources. - Refer acute cases to provider for follow-up testing to establish resolution or carrier status. - o Offer education on reducing risk of further transmission. - o Refer to treatment.
+- □ Test or refer for testing as appropriate. - □ Offer vaccine or refer to provider for vaccine, if susceptible (see the CDC's persons recommended to receive hepatitis B vaccination). - □ Offer education on preventing hepatitis B. - □ Refer to prevention and/or treatment resources. - □ Refer acute cases to provider for follow-up testing to establish resolution or carrier status. - o Offer education on reducing risk of further transmission. - o Refer to treatment.